Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

 For writing part I used LLM for fixing the grammar, and verification of my answers.

 For programming part, I had to use LLM to get the correct syntax of python for some of the codes.
 Main idea and logic was written by myself.
-I was not familiar with the dictionary
+To be specific, I was not familiar with the dictionary syntax.